 What is the site for?

-The organisations which provided the funding for The Holocaust Explained include:
+The organisations which have provided the funding for the latest version of The Holocaust Explained website include:

 This site is a fitting tribute to the Lodge’s work over the 70 years and stands as a living testimony to the people it helped.

 The Deutsche Bank

 Deutsche Bank believes it has an exceptional opportunity and, indeed, a responsibility to make a substantial contribution to the communities in which it operates.
 As a force for social good, Deutsche Bank’s corporate citizenship programmes open up opportunities for those in society whose circumstances are disadvantaged, but have a desire to improve their situation.

 The mix – of projects, partners, people and planning – that make up Deutsche Bank’s commitment to the community is having more impact than ever.
 The focus is on four key areas: education, social investments, art & music and corporate volunteering.

 In the UK alone, investments of over £3 million are made each year to support the activities of around 50 different partner organisations and volunteering opportunities for over 1,200 employees are brokered.
 The bank’s programmes are all geared towards raising aspirations, building confidence, creating opportunities and breaking down barriers for some of the most disadvantaged individuals in society.

 The Shoresh Charitable Trust works with well established charities in Europe and the USA to support them in their charitable activities.

 Mrs J Millan, London, UK